General Lab Rules and Etiquette

 - Students must have a valid Wildcat username and password to log on to the computers.

 - Students must have a valid Wildcard to print in the labs.

 - Food and drinks are allowed but must not be consumed near computer equipment.
 All drinks must be capped.

 - Cell phones are allowed if used quietly.
 Please leave the lab area if you have to make or take a call.

 - The lab assistant is not a software expert.
-They are familiar with and may help you with word processing software such as Microsoft Suite and Google Docs.
+They are familiar with and may help you with word processing software such as Microsoft Suite.
+Google Docs, ePortfolios, and Adobe Creative Cloud Software.
 Questions on software specific to class should be directed to your professor.